1712n/dn-institute/content/market-health/docs/buy-sell-ratio.md

 - Variations in the Buy-Sell Ratio could indicate shifts in market sentiment or reaction to external events.

 #### Visuals

+{{< figure src="buy-sell-ratio.png" >}}

 Visual representations, such as line graphs or histograms, can be used to illustrate the distribution and trends of the Buy-Sell Ratio and Buy-Sell Ratio Absolute over time, providing a more intuitive understanding of market dynamics.

-{{< /img/buy-sell.png >}}

 ### Applications in Market Surveillance